This post contains affiliate links; thanks for supporting House Fur.

 Most general houseplant fertilizers will work.
 But always remember to check your plant’s individual needs before selecting a fertilizer.
 Some plants will require more of one nutrient than another.

-What fertilizer do I use for my houseplants?
+What fertilizer can I use for my houseplants?

 The second type of commonly used fertilizer is liquid fertilizer.
-A good example of this would be fish emulsion.
 This type of fertilizer is concentrated and needs to be diluted with water before use, usually using a dropper or small measuring cup.

 Remember to keep your plants happy with sunlight, periodic fertilizing and, of course, lots of love.